Institutional partners are universities that are committed to scaling undergraduate research.

 Students are expected to commit to the program in its entirety.

 It is our hope that students will complete the course, which culminates in a research proposal and presentation.
-And that they will then spend the next term implementing their research proposal.
+We hope that students will continue to work on research, and that they will implement the research proposal they created.
+CRA has a limited pool of funds available to support REUs.

 When will the undergraduate research training course begin?